jeremenichelli/promise-combinators/README.md

 ## Credits

  - I first heard about the upcoming combinators by [this tweet by Stefan Judis](//twitter.com/stefanjudis/status/1140535050230030336).
- - Heavily inspired by [Sara Drasner's Array Explorer](//github.com/sdras/array-explorer), and [this post](https://v8.dev/features/promise-combinators) from the V8 team blog.
+ - Heavily inspired by [Sarah Drasner's Array Explorer](//github.com/sdras/array-explorer), and [this post](https://v8.dev/features/promise-combinators) from the V8 team blog.
  - Thanks [Mathias Bynens](//twitter.com/mathias) for the early feedback!